andlo/mycroft-skills-list-gitbook/skills/skill-personal.MycroftAI.md

 ---
-description: 'Learn history and personality of Mycroft'
+description: Learn history and personality of Mycroft
 ---

 ### _skill-personal.MycroftAI_